 - Set up a free WiFi zone or a spot to charge electronics.

 These types of added amenities might just bring in otherwise disinterested patrons.
 Quality beats quantity, especially in the fashion industry.

 Staff & Stock The Booth

 Even the most visually astounding booth will fall flat if the staff seems disinterested, distracted, or disorganized.
-Enforce an electronics-free zone during the show and make sure each staff member is knowledgeable and passionate about the brand.
-Also, be diligent in enforcing that everyone involved practice his or her pitches ahead of time and emphasize crafting every speech to the specific nature of each and every client.
+Enforce an electronics-free zone during the show and ensure each staff member is knowledgeable and passionate about the brand.
+Also, be diligent in enforcing that everyone involved practices his or her pitches ahead of time and emphasize crafting every speech to the specific nature of every client.
 Nothing is more deterring than a routine monologue.
 A smart salesperson aims to make every interaction a personal connection.

 Keep In Touch

 Have a system for collecting business cards and contact information.
 Follow up after the event.
 It is essential for successfully turning visitors into customers.
-Remember that the attendees have spent hour upon hour visiting booth upon booth, and it can be easy for them to forget the details of a pitch or confuse the product being offering.
-Direct contact made after the event shows initiative and personal investment in potential customers.
+Remember that the attendees have spent hour upon hour visiting booth upon booth, and it can be easy for them to forget the pitch details or confuse the product.
+Direct contact after the event shows initiative and personal investment in potential customers.

 Gear Up For Round Two

 Trade shows may only occur every few months, but the end of one event means it is time to start preparing for the next.
-As soon as the doors close, take notice of what worked well and what could use improvement.
+As soon as the doors close, notice what worked well and what could use improvement.
 Spend a few moments during the event to observe other popular booths.
-Note the successful tactics they use and consider implementing them in some way at the next event.
+Note their successful tactics and consider implementing them in some way at the next event.
 Always be willing to try new strategies and ideas as preparations begin for future shows.